OpenDAoC/OpenDAoC-Core/Helper Docs/Core_Systems_Game_Rules.md

+# Core Systems and Game Rules

+> **Note**: This document contains legacy rule documentation.
+For comprehensive and up-to-date game mechanics documentation, please refer to the `/SRD` (System Reference Document) directory.
+The SRD contains detailed documentation of all game systems including formulas, edge cases, and implementation notes.

 # OpenDAoC Core Systems - Game Rules Documentation

 > **Note**: This document is being migrated to the comprehensive System Reference Document (SRD).